Rebecca Minkoff x Normal Rose Gold Earphones

 Yes.
 The Rebecca Minkoff x Normal earphones are fully personalized for each individual’s ear, engineered, and printed with Formlabs’ 3D printer.

 We start by taking three photos of each person’s ear as no two are alike.
 This takes about just two minutes and can be done in the store via an app.
 The earphones are then engineered to fit each individual ear and are 3D-printed using Fomlabs’ Castable resin and the Form 1+ at our NYC factory.
 The earlocks are cast in brass and plated in 14K rose gold and delivered in as little as 48 hours.

 We are one of the first companies to use 3D printing to mass produce a consumer product, changing the rules of American manufacturing.
 Formlabs gave us the capability to experiment with new product endeavors.
 Because Formlabs' 3D printer user experience was so straightforward, we are able to focus on developing the product.

 We use 3D printing to personalize the fit of each pair of earphones.
 The earphones are engineered to fit each individual ear and fully customized for each person.
 The personalized fit allows a more precise delivery of sound.
 Whether you’re walking, running, working out, or simply relaxing, the personalized fit also means the earphones will stay comfortably in place.

 Without 3D printing, the development of the Rebecca Minkoff x Normal earphones would have been neither sustainable nor scalable.
-Getting custom-made earphones traditionally requires an exhaustive process that involves a visit to the doctor’s office, uncomfortable silicon molds, a three week wait, and a $2,000 price tag.
+Getting custom-made earphones traditionally requires an exhaustive process that involves a visit to the doctor’s office, uncomfortable silicone molds, a three-week wait, and a $2,000 price tag.
 Together with Formlabs, Normal was able to quickly prototype, develop, and launch a product that is completely unique at a truly affordable price.